 Also going under the name Commercial General Business Liability Insurance, this means that you as an owner are not held liable for property damage or injuries that would be accidentally caused by you, your employees, your equipment, or your products.
-This is essential for every business, as there is always a chance for something to go wrong from inside your company each and every day.
+This is essential for every business, as there is always a chance for something to go wrong from inside your company each day.
 Liability insurance is split into three different kinds of commercial liability.

 General liability protects business owners against lawsuits stemming from injuries, accidents, or negligence claims.